SuperKogito/SuperKogito.github.io/src/blog/2019/06/30/diabetes_detection_using_machine_learning2.rst

   <p>
   The code for this section is to be found in this script_.
-  However, the whole project is available in the following  <a href="https://github.com/SuperKogito/Diabetes-detection-using-machine-learning" title="vbgr"><i class="fa fa-github"></i> Diabetes detection</a>.
+  However, the whole project is available in the following  <a href="https://github.com/SuperKogito/Diabetes-detection-using-machine-learning" title="vbgr"><i class="fa-brands fa-github"></i> Diabetes detection</a>.
   </p>

   <table align="left" style="width:50%">